Download the jLog User’s Guide (PDF)

 Note that TQSL (from ARRL) must be installed and TQSL Path and Location(s) must have been properly setup in the active Profile Config and LoTW tabs.

 QRZ provides a logging service that allows real-time logging of new entries from jLog.
 This can make your log more available and also serve as a remote backup.
 Note that this requires a QRZ membership at XML Data or higher (also used for full QRZ lookup).
-Provided that a valid QRZ Logbook 'API key' has been entered into the Profile (Favorites tab), this command sends the selected entry to QRZ Logbook.
+Provided that a valid QRZ Logbook 'API key' has been entered into the Profile, this command sends the selected entries to QRZ Logbook.
+You can provide a singe API Key in the Favourites tab or one key per configuration in the Config tab to allow QRZ logbooks reflecting e.g. different calls or QTHs.

 Gather information from eQSL, LoTW, QRZ and HamQTH regarding the use of eQSL and LoTW by the callsign being looked up.